odoo/documentation/content/applications/inventory_and_mrp/inventory/management/incoming/two_steps.rst

 Click on the picking you want to process.
 Click on **Validate** to complete the move from **WH/Input** to **WH/Stock**.

-This has completed the internal transfer step and the move refered with **WH/INT**.
+This has completed the internal transfer step and the move referred with **WH/INT**.
 The receipt has been moved to your stock.

 .. seealso::